 The idea there is not to make an educational glossary, but simply to let you know quickly what those patterns mean.
 This article is followed by 3 others about:

-THE GEOMETRIC PATTERNS:
+THE JAPANESE GEOMETRIC PATTERNS

-Stars / Diamonds: Asanoha
+Stars / Diamonds ✶: Asanoha

 Also, it links 6 patterns around a central point, and 6 is a beneficial number.

-It evokes the calm, the quietness of the sea.
+This pattern evokes the calm, the quietness of the sea.
 And then peace.
 More indirectly, wealth or resilience.

 Arrow fletchings: Yagasuri / Yabane

-It can then evoke the straight and immutable feature of an arrow, once shot.
+This pattern evokes the straight and immutable feature of an arrow, once shot.
 So, a kind of determination …. or a wish of happiness for the bride.
 In Buddhism, bow and arrow represent the fight against evil.
 In the Shinto temples, during new year, the “hamaya” (killing devil arrows) are sold in Japan as lucky charms.

 The vertical waves: Tatewaku

-These waves evoke mist and steam, going up to sky, namely in spring.
+These vertical waves evoke mist and steam, going up to sky, namely in spring.
 And by this way, the capacity to rise above (eg. above the events of life).